The Great Knaidel Disaster

 A few nights after we arrived Jane came to meet us for dinner at our hotel.
 We were having drinks in the elegant hotel dining room when my cell phone rang,

-“Hello, this is Rabbi Zeller replying to your message,” said a slightly familiar voice, “I’m sorry I didn’t call back sooner, but we were closed for Passover.
+“Hello, this is Rabbi Zeller replying to your message.” said a slightly familiar voice, “I’m sorry I didn’t call back sooner, but we were closed for Passover.
 How can I help you?”

-Then I realized this was the voice I’d heard when I called Streits Customer Service about my knaidel disaster.
+Then I realized this was the voice I’d heard when I called Streits customer service about my knaidel disaster.
 So, rabbi or not – with my husband, my friend Jane, and several Parisians at nearby tables within earshot – I launched into my transatlantic customer complaint.

 ”And,” I continued, “since I’ve been making the family Seder I’ve used Streits mix to make light, fluffy matzo balls that practically float in the soup.
 But this year I had a catastrophe!”

-“What happened?”, asked the rabbi, possibly fearing the worst.
+“What happened?” asked the rabbi, possibly fearing the worst.

-“I can’t imagine what could have gone wrong,” said the good rabbi, “I’m gluten sensitive myself, and when my wife uses that mix her matzo balls come out perfectly!’
+“I can’t imagine what could have gone wrong,” said the good rabbi, “I’m gluten sensitive myself, and when my wife uses that mix her matzo balls come out perfectly.
+But I’m so sorry for your troubles, please give me your address and I’ll send you some coupons.”

 And so it was over cocktails in an elegant Parisian dining room that I had a revelation – there are some things in heaven and on earth that even the wisest of rabbis can’t explain.

-But at least I got coupons.
+But at least he sent me coupons.

-Dana S Lehrman
+– Dana Susan Lehrman

 This retired librarian loves big city bustle and cozy country weekends, friends and family, good books and theatre, movies and jazz, travel, tennis, Yankee baseball, and writing about life as she sees it on her blog World Thru Brown Eyes!